mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *string*

 The URL from where to download Mattermost release.
-This can also point to a local binary path if the user wants to run a load-test on a custom build.
-The path should be prefixed with `file://`.
-In that case, only the binary gets replaced, and the rest of the build comes from the latest stable release.
+This can also point to a local binary path if the user wants to run a load-test on a custom server build.
+The path should be prefixed with `file://` and point to the binary of the server (e.g. `file:///home/user/go/src/github.com/mattermost/mattermost-server/bin/mattermost`).
+Only the binary gets replaced, and the rest of the build comes from the latest stable release.

 ## MattermostLicenseFile